concussionjs/concussionjs-core/README.md

 * redis-server
 * openjdk-6-jre-headless

-### 1b.
-We have provide an install script for those starting from a fresh OS install.
-Navigate to the directory CONCUSSION_CORE_INSTALL_DIR/install/os_install/YOUR_OS/, and run:
+We have also provided an install script for those starting from a fresh OS install.
+* Navigate to the directory CONCUSSION_CORE_INSTALL_DIR/install/os_install/YOUR_OS/, and run:

 	$ sudo ./install.sh